 Construction site safety encompass the principles, regulations, and practices aimed at protecting workers, the public, and the environment from hazards inherent in construction projects.

-It includes identifying and mitigating risks, ensuring proper use of equipment and personal protective equipment, establishing clear safety protocols, and conducting regular inspections.
+It includes identifying and mitigating risks, ensuring proper use of equipment and personal protective equipment, establishing clear safety protocols, and conducting regular safety inspections.

 The ultimate goal?
 To create a safe work environment where zero incidents, injuries, or fatalities occur, leading to the successful and safe completion of construction projects.